doublealiu/cse15l-lab-reports/index.md

 spongeBob.catchJellies();
 ```

-Notice how we use a configuration object and pass it into the constructure of the object that we are configuring. *Why not use a builder?* **Because I said so.**
+Notice how we use a configuration object and pass it into the constructor of the object that we are configuring. *Why not use a builder?* **Because I said so.**